DynamicsValue/the-secret-of-the-ninja-dev/README.md

+Disclaimer: this is just a satire & research project, use it as your sole responsibility.

 # The Secret of the Ninja Dev

 This repository contains the most hidden secret of ninja developers alike of all time : a secret hidden for centuries that will make your GitHub contribution activity explode!